 Between contemplation and cultural discoveries

-Tolerance had always been practised in the Saxon region of Upper Lusatia, where Protestants and Catholics still live together peacefully and where the Moravian Church was founded 300 years ago.
-In the 19th century, Jews also finally received full civic rights and nowadays there is room for all kinds of faith.
-Even though today most Saxons are not a member of any religion, the religious heritage is held in high regard.
-Faith now means different things to different people, and people visit religious places for a number of reason.
-So, find what you are looking for, in churches, convents and monesteries, along pilgrimage routes and the Luther Trail.
-Enjoy 800 year-old convents, a 500 year-old replica of the Holy Sepulchre in Jerusalem, the world’s first newly-built Protestant Church, or one of the very few synagogues in Germany which survived the Nazi times and also serves as a cultural center today.
-Or, just discover yourself while you discover Saxony …
+had always been practised in the Saxon region of Upper Lusatia, where Protestants and Catholics still live together peacefully and where the Moravian Church was founded 300 years ago in Herrnhut - a UNESCO World Heritage site.
+Even though today most Saxons are not a member of any religion, the religious heritage, with its numerous churches, convents and monesteries along pilgrimage routes and the Luther Trail, is held in high regard.
+Enjoy 800 year-old convents, a 500 year-old replica of the Holy Sepulchre in Jerusalem, the world’s first newly-built Protestant Church, or one of the very few synagogues in Germany which survived the Nazi times.
+Or, just discover yourself while you discover Saxony.

 „Even if I knew that tomorrow the world would go to pieces, I would still plant my apple tree.”